Search engines ranking : relevance and ranking criteria

 For this positioning phase, search engines use criteria of popularity and trust.

 Some sites are trusted and are very favored by search engines, more especially by minors engines that lack of content in their databases than by Google.
 You often see these sites appearing at top of results, sometimes even with empty pages!

 The PageRank of a page is assigned depending on the weight of links on this page.
 It is both a score of popularity and trust.
 A popular page passes its score to the pages it links.
-The PR is the second criterion of position after the trustrank.

 "PageRank: Bringing Order to the Web."
 Reference.

 It is often said that PageRank does not have much importance yet, but Google strongly discourages webmaster practices of monetization of links that are intended to increase it, who risk to be penalyzed, so we must believe that this criterion is still essential for the engine.

 Ingoing links - backlinks - are a criterion for ranking.
 But external links are a proof of relevance.
 The relevance still predominates on the positioning.
 On one hand they enrich the content, on the other hand, they are used to evaluate the value of the page.
 External links to relevant articles with good content are part of the quality of a page.